-Skin which is transferred as part of the flap will lack sensation.
-Numbness may occur in location from which the flap is transferred from as well.
+Skin which is transferred as part of the muscle flap will lack sensation.
+Numbness may occur in the transferred skin.

 Skin Scarring:

 Although good wound healing after a surgical procedure is expected, abnormal scars may occur both within the skin and deeper tissues.
 Scars may be unattractive and of different color than surrounding skin tone.
 There is the possibility of visible marks from sutures used for wound closure.
 Additional treatments may be needed to treat abnormal scarring after surgery.